-determinations of eligibility for children in protective services are performed by DFPS CPS.
+Determinations of eligibility for children in protective services are performed by DFPS.

 Child care continues as long as authorized and funded by DFPS.

 DFPS requests for specific eligible providers for children in protective services must be implemented, including for children of foster parents when the foster parent is the owner, director, assistant director, or other individual with an ownership interest in the provider.